cloudposse/docs/content/kubernetes-backing-services/monitoring/prometheus-alerts-grafana.md

 # Prometheus

-Prometheus is monitoring system and time-series database.
+Prometheus is a monitoring system and time-series database.

 It is responsible for many things: